C — libcodec

 free(ids);

-Output matches the upstream model’s tokenizer to the exact ID sequence.
+Output matches the upstream model’s tokenizer to the exact ID sequence (verified against the real Qwen-2 tokenizer fixture under test/test_bpe.c).

 When to use libcodec specifically

-• Embedded / cross-compile targets — routers, smart speakers, microcontrollers with enough RAM for a vocab map.
+• Embedded / cross-compile targets — routers, smart speakers, microcontrollers with enough RAM for a vocab map (LoRaWAN / NB-IoT endpoints typically pair with the decode-only build + a @codecai/tool-kit bolt-on for the encode side).

 • FFI from another runtime — Rust crate via bindgen, Go via cgo, Lua via FFI.
 The C ABI is the lingua franca.

-• You want the smallest possible footprint — libcodec is < 30 KB stripped.
-There is no JIT, no GC, no runtime.
+• You want the smallest possible footprint — libcodec is < 30 KB stripped (decode-only) / ~50 KB stripped (full BPE).
+No JIT, no GC, no runtime.

 For day-to-day server work, prefer one of the higher-level bindings.